New Golf Handicap System 2021

 Golf Handicap Average

-As Handicap started of as a means to even out the game for experienced golfers and beginners, it slowly became a thing of a lot of prestige.
-It’s not uncommon the come across either golfer who brags about their low handicap or golfers who have purposely not lowered their handicap enough in order to do well on i.e. competitions with a generous price table.
+As Handicap started off as a means to even out the game for experienced golfers and beginners, it slowly became a thing of a lot of prestige.
+It's not uncommon the come across either golfer who brags about their low handicap or golfers who have purposely not lowered their handicap enough in order to do well on i.e. competitions with a generous price table.

 All this aside - what is then the average handicap when it comes to golfers?
 USGA did research of all active golfers with 36 or lower and this is what they found: